panzerdp/dmitripavlutin.com/posts/158-ts-function-overloading/index.md

 Using function overloading requires defining the overload signatures: a set of functions with parameter and return types, but without a body.
 These signatures indicate how the function should be invoked.

-Additionally, you have to write the proper implementation of the function (implementation signature): the parameter and return types, as well the function body.
+Additionally, you have to write the proper implementation of the function (implementation signature): the parameter and return types, as well as the function body.
 Note that the implementation signature is not callable.

 Aside from regular functions, methods in classes can be overload too.